redpesk-marine/documentation/README.md

 # Introduction:

-This project targets a production ready marine grade Linux open platform .
+This project targets a production ready marine grade Linux open platform.
 Its application and security model derives directly from Automotive Grade Linux[^1] efforts, when production readiness and long term support relies on IoT.bzh continuous integration redpesk[^2] suite.

 ## Goal

 Provide a modern open platform dedicated to next generation of marine embedded applications.
-The project is a clean break forward from existing Linux maritime projects and aims at providing a clean and modern foundation that will foster development of next generations of maritime services targeting not only leisure sailors but also professional boats with services focus on: navigation/routing, security, energy saving, predictive maintenance and last by bnot least on a longer term: partial to full autonomous boat.
+The project is a clean break forward from existing Linux maritime projects and aims at providing a clean and modern foundation that will foster development of next generations of maritime services targeting not only leisure sailors but also professional boats with services focus on: navigation/routing, security, energy saving, predictive maintenance and last but not least on a longer term: partial to full autonomous boat.

 ### Primary goals includes:
 * Out of the box support of core marine services as: